fy-meng/cs184-p4-clothsim/docs/index.md

 at the previous timestamp and use it to approximate velocity.
 We also made a constraint on the springs that they cannot extent more than 10% of their rest length to prevent overly extended springs.

+We first compute the total force by adding up the global forces (e.g. gravity) and the internal forces using Hooke's Law on the springs.
+Then, we compute displacement using Verlet integration by incorporating the previous location, the velocity and the acceleration.
+We also scale down the effect velocity to simulate frictions.
+After that, for all springs that are extending more than 10%, we move the corresponding point masses back to prevent the spring from over-extending.

 In the following table, we can see the difference result from different configuration.
 The images in the middle column are identical and is for